Kim Tu-bong: Return home and the new government

-The December following World War II and the Japanese's surrender (15 August 1945) Kim Tu-bong and other members returned to the then-divided Korea.
-Like many other Communist-minded people of the time, Kim Tu-bong and other Communist leaders took residence in what is now North Korea under the Soviet occupation.
-In February 1946 Kim Tu-bong became the chairman of the new People's Party.
-Later that year in August it merged to form the Workers' Party.
-He would become the chairman in 1948, though from the outset the real power was held by Premier Kim Il-sung.
-Kim Tu-bong designed the new flag that is still used in North Korea today in an effort to throw off what he saw as feudal rule.
+The December following World War II and the Japanese's surrender (15 August 1945) Kim Tu-bong and other members returned to the now-divided Korea.
+Like many other communist-minded people of the time, Kim Tu-bong and other communist leaders took residence in what is now North Korea under the Soviet occupation.
+In February 1946, Kim Tu-bong became the chairman of the new People's Party.
+Later that year in August, it merged to form the Workers' Party.
+He would become the chairman in 1948, but from the outset the real power was held by Premier Kim Il Sung.

-Kim Il-sung became chairman of the Workers' Party after it merged with its southern counterpart in 1949, thus becoming in name as well as in fact the country's leader.
-In most Communist states, the party leader is understood to be the most powerful man in the country.
+Kim Il Sung became chairman of the Workers' Party after it had merged with its southern counterpart in 1949, thus becoming in name as well as in fact the country's leader.
+In most communist states, the party leader is understood to be the most powerful man in the country.

 Disappearance and death

-After the Korean War Kim Tu-bong had served his usefulness in the government, and, whether real or imagined, many scholars believe he had become a perceived threat to Kim Il-sung's dictatorship.
+After the Korean War, Kim Tu-bong had served his usefulness in the government, and, whether real or imagined, many scholars believe that he had become a perceived threat to Kim Il Sung's dictatorship.
 Rumors began that it had to do with a scandal, as he had married a much younger woman later in life.
 Whatever the reason, he was purged in March 1958, accused of involvement in the 1956 August Faction Incident.
-Like many others of Kim Il-sung's political opponents, he disappeared with no records to indicate whether he had been sentenced to hard labor or exile.
-He is believed either to have been executed or to have died some time in the 1960s in internal exile.
+Like many others of Kim Il Sung's political opponents, he disappeared with no records to indicate whether he had been sentenced to hard labor or exile.
+He is believed either to have been executed or to have died sometime in the 1960s in detention within North Korea.